ubc-stat-grad/ubc-stat-grad.github.io/ta.markdown

 EDI seminars and workshops are also provided by the [Equity and Inclusion Office](https://equity.ubc.ca/).
-A specific EDI workshop for new TAS is given every year as part of the TA training program, but more seminars and events are also offered for the statistics department.
+A specific EDI workshop for new TAs is given every year as part of the TA training program, but more seminars and events are also offered for the statistics department.
 We encourage you to check out the website of the Equity and Inclusion Office,